Kelly Clarkson Cried While Making ‘From Justin To Kelly’

 — Los Angeles Times (@latimes) May 2, 2019

-The Grammy winner admitted that other Idol contestant would likely jump at the opportunity to star in such a project, but the pop star confessed that while she personally didn’t find the movie embarrassing, she just wasn’t comfortable acting in it.
+The Grammy winner admitted that other American Idol contestants would likely jump at the opportunity to star in such a project, but also confessed that while she personally didn’t find the movie embarrassing, she just wasn’t comfortable acting in it.

-Though Clarkson has rejected several offers to act in the years since, she decided to change her stance when she was approached to be the lead character “Moxy” in UglyDolls, a movie based on popular oddly-shaped children’s toys.
+Though Clarkson has rejected several offers to act in the years since, she decided to change her stance when she was approached to be the lead character of Moxy in UglyDolls, a movie based on a popular line of children’s toys.

-The pop star admitted that she typically gets nervous acting but couldn’t turn down a role, saying that being Moxy was essentially like portraying herself.
+The pop star admitted that she typically gets nervous while acting, but couldn’t turn down the role — saying that being Moxy was essentially like portraying herself.

-Clarkson is also taking on a new daytime talk show as the host of with The Kelly Clarkson Show, which will be going into syndication in the fall.
+Clarkson is also taking on a new daytime talk show as the host of The Kelly Clarkson Show, which will be going into syndication in the fall.